LoveRenamon/gimp-plugin-vtf/README.md

 gimp-plugin-vtf
 ===============

-A plugin to open and save vtf files in GIMP.
+A plugin to open vtf files in GIMP.

 Developed by [lxndr](https://github.com/lxndr).